 Ricardo Ernst

-Executive Director of the Latin America Leadership Program and Professor at the Georgetown University McDonough School of Business.
+Executive Director of the Latin America Leadership Program, Baratta Chair in Global Business, Professor of Operations and Global Logistics, and the former Deputy Dean of the McDonough School of Business at Georgetown University.
 Ricardo Ernst is an expert in global supply chains, technology strategy, and economic development in emerging markets.
-He has advised governments and multinational firms across Latin America on strategic competitiveness and digital transformation.
+He has advised governments and multinational firms across Latin America on strategic competitiveness, supply chains and operations, and digital transformation.

 Panelists